Smart-Space/QuickUp/docs/_pages/document-en.md

 ![](/assets/images/selector.png)

 When there are multiple workspaces and QuickUp is awakened using a hotkey, this window will be displayed for selection.
+Currently, up to the first 10 workspaces are supported.

 ---